oracle/node-oracledb/INSTALL.md

 If creating a connection fails:

-- If you got *DPI-1047: Oracle Client library cannot be loaded*, then review any messages and the installation instructions.
+- If you got *DPI-1047: Cannot locate an Oracle Client library*, then review any messages and the installation instructions.

 - Does your Node.js architecture (32-bit or 64-bit) match the Oracle